njts/blogoes/content/posts/Wordpress-without-php.md

 ---
 ### What is Meson Guru?

 Meson.Guru is  a semi-automatic news aggregator for Meson Network.
-You can find all latest news, tweets, and videos about Meson Network in one place.
+You can find all the latest news, tweets, and videos about Meson Network in one place.
 We do not republish or store any material on our server.
 We simply provide a link to the relevant content.

 ![meson.guru](/img/mesonguru.png)